 September 6 saw the Soviet Union casting its first veto on the Korean situation, making it clear that if America were to proceed, they could not do so through the Security Council.

 There was a shift in diplomatic policy at this point (September 7), according to James I. Matray.
-“Kennan and probably Nitze continued to warn against military action north of the parallel, (but) Allison’s views now appeared to represent the attitude of most of Truman’s diplomatic advisers.”
+“Kennan and probably Nitze continued to warn against military action north of the parallel, (but John) Allison’s views now appeared to represent the attitude of most of Truman’s diplomatic advisers.”
 [Paterson: 467]

 The Defense Production Act